tilezen/vector-datasource/docs/migrate-to-vector-tiles-1.0.md

 * **landuse** layer: `wood`
   * some values are now `natural_wood`
-  * but many values are still work
+  * but many values are still wood

 * **earth** layer: `continent` labels
   * If you have not updated for several releases, continent labels moved to the earth layer (from places layer)